 Specialized Rubber Molds for Grape Leaf Design | Cast Stone Design for Grapevine Convention and Visitors Bureau

-Grapevine Convention Center | High End Leaf Design – Exterior Cladding | Cast Stone | APA Award of Excellence | ArchiTexas | J & E Masonry
+Grapevine Convention Center | High-End Leaf Design – Exterior Cladding | Cast Stone | APA Award of Excellence | ArchiTexas | J & E Masonry

 AAS Cast Stone Project | Specific Color Contrast Requirements from the Architect of the Project ArchiTexas | Grapevine Convention & Visitors Bureau

-Gilbert Christian High School is located in city of Gilbert in the Scottsdale (AZ) area.
+Gilbert Christian High School is located in the city of Gilbert in the Scottsdale (AZ) area.
 The school exterior used extensive Architectural GFRC elements that were easy to integrate with the exterior thin brick veneer of the building.
 The column capitals have Corinthian style.